cyberbotics/webots-doc/guide/the-3d-window.md

 Dragging the mouse while pressing a mouse button moves the camera of the 3D window.

+- *Camera rotation*: In the 3D window, press the left button and drag the mouse to select an object and rotate the viewpoint about it.
+If no object is selected, the camera rotates about the origin of the world coordinate system.
+- *Camera translation*: In the 3D window, press the right button and drag the mouse to translate the camera with the mouse motion.
+- *Zooming / Camera rotation*: In the 3D window, press both left and right mouse buttons simultaneously (or just the middle button) and drag the mouse vertically, to zoom in and out.
+Dragging the mouse horizontally will rotate the camera about the viewing axis.
+Alternatively, the mouse wheel alone can also be used for zooming.

 ### Moving a solid object

 Currently Webots provides two different ways to move solid objects: axis-aligned